qlands/FormShare/install.md

             WSGIProcessGroup formshare
     </Location>

+### Edit the APP_ROOT directory in formshare/settings/common.py line 81"
+In the WSGIScriptAlias above you declared the root as /formshare so reflect this in common.py

+    APP_ROOT = '/formshare/'

 ### Restart the Apache service
     sudo service apache2 restart

-Go to http://[ip_address_of_the_server] .FormShare should be running from there.
+Go to http://[ip_address_of_the_server]/formshare .FormShare should be running from there.
 If you get a "Forbidden" message set the section "Directory" of the file /etc/apache2/apache2.conf to look like this:

     <Directory />
           Options FollowSymLinks